← All workflows

 • Party List

-List of parties involved in the matter with their roles (plaintiff, defendant, non-party, witness, etc.)
+List of parties involved with their roles (plaintiff, defendant, non-party) and relevant identifying information

 .pdf, .docx, .txt